Atlantic Southeast Airlines Flight 529

-Atlantic Southeast Airlines Flight 529 was an Embraer EMB 120 Brasilia aircraft that crashed in the community of Burwell between the cities Bowdon, Georgia and Carrollton, Georgia, on August 21, 1995.
-Nine of the 29 passengers and crew on board were killed as a result of the accident.
+On August 21, 1995, Atlantic Southeast Airlines Flight 529, an Embraer EMB 120 Brasilia flying from Atlanta, Georgia, to Gulfport, Mississippi, crashed in the community of Burwell between the cities of Bowdon, Georgia, and Carrollton, Georgia.
+Out of the 29 people on board, 9 were killed.
 The accident bore similarities to Atlantic Southeast Airlines Flight 2311, which had occurred four years earlier, and resulted in the deaths of all 23 people on board.
 The inquiries of both crashes concluded that design flaws in the aircraft's propellers were to blame.

 Aircraft and flight information

-Flight 529 was a regularly scheduled passenger flight from Hartsfield-Jackson Atlanta International Airport to Gulfport-Biloxi International Airport in Gulfport, Mississippi.
+Flight 529 was a regularly scheduled passenger flight from Hartsfield Atlanta International Airport to Gulfport–Biloxi International Airport in Gulfport, Mississippi.

-On August 21, 1995, the flight was operated using an Embraer EMB 120RT Brasilia (registration number N256AS), a twin-turboprop commuter airliner.
+On August 21, 1995, the flight was operated using an Embraer EMB 120RT Brasilia (registration number N256AS) with manufacturer serial number 120122, a twin-turboprop commuter airliner.
 The aircraft made its first flight in 1989 and was delivered to Atlantic Southeast Airlines on March 3 of that same year.
 Before the fatal flight, it had made 18,171 cycles (one cycle can be roughly defined as one flight) and accumulated a total of 17,151.3 flight hours.
 The aircraft was equipped with a cockpit voice recorder (CVR) and a flight data recorder (FDR).

 The captain of the flight was Edwin "Ed" Gannaway, age 45, and the first officer was Matthew "Matt" Warmerdam, age 28.
 Gannaway was a skilled pilot with 9,876 total hours of flying experience, including 7,374 flight hours in the Embraer Brasilia.
 Warmerdam was hired by the airline in April 1995 and had logged a total of 1,193 flight hours (including 363 hours in the Embraer Brasilia) at the time of the accident.
 The sole flight attendant, Robin Fech, age 37, was hired by the airline in February 1993 and had completed her last recurrent training in January 1995.